We get this question a lot. Everybody is talking about guided

 Committed to making the city a great place to work, live, and

-play, Redlands came to Digital Deployment looking for a modern,
+play, Redlands came to Digital Deployment seeking our government

-mobile-first website that would streamline the path to essential
+that would streamline the path to essential services while

-services while strengthening the brand and identity of the
+strengthening the brand and identity of the city.

 Located in the heart of Sacramento’s historic district, the Old